Unity-Technologies/ml-agents/docs/Using-Docker.md

 - Docker typically runs a container sharing a (linux) kernel with the host machine, this means that the Unity environment **has** to be built for the **linux platform**.
 Please select the architecture to be `x86_64` and choose the build to be `headless` (_this is important because we are running it in a container that does not have graphics drivers installed_).
-Save the generated environment in the directory to be mounted (e.g. we have conveniently created an empty directory called at the top level `unity-volume`).
+Save the generated environment in the directory to be mounted (e.g. we have conveniently created an empty directory in the `ml-agents` repository called `unity-volume`).
 Ensure that
 `unity-volume/<environment-name>.x86_64` and `unity-volume/environment-name_Data`.
 So for example, `<environment_name>` might be `3Dball` and you might want to ensure that `unity-volume/3Dball.x86_64` and `unity-volume/3Dball_Data` are both present in the directory `unity-volume`.